omnimeta/SpotifyAutoModerator/README.md

 **`BACKUP_PATH`** determines the directory in which backups of your protected playlists will be stored.
 The default path `data/backups` should be suitable for the vast majority of use cases.

-**NOTE**: rememeber, to acquire the username of a Spotify user, go to their user page and copy their Spotify URI.
-You can then retrieve the ID from the end of the URI (after `spotify:user:`). _DO NOT_ simply use the user's display name, as this may not match their ID.
+**NOTE**: remember, to acquire the username of a Spotify user, go to their user page and copy their Spotify URI.
+You can then retrieve the ID from the end of the URI (after `spotify:user:`). _DO NOT_ simply use the user's display name because this may not match their ID.

 #### Playlist-Specific Configuration